- As low as $151/Night

 7 Mi to Beach | Island Green Community | In-Unit Laundry

-Discover a peaceful home base at this 1-bedroom, 1-bath condo in Myrtle Beach.
+Discover a calming home base at this 1-bedroom, 1-bath condo in Myrtle Beach.
 Ideal for couples and solo travelers, this vacation rental offers essential amenities with proximity to close by marinas, golf courses, and beaches.
 After a day in the sand, you can lounge by the community pool, serve up a delicious dinner, and get comfortable with your favorite shows in the living room!

 -- THE PROPERTY --